gregtatum/cpu-6502-rs/README.md

-# NES Emulator written in Rust (WIP)
+# 6502 Emulator in Rust

-This project is an attempt to create a NES emulator for fun.
-Right now I'm only attempting to emulate the MOS 6502 CPU.
-See [assets/notes.txt](assets/notes.txt) for my notes as I work on this.
+This is a 6502 emulator, debugger, and visualizer built in Rust.
+It features an ASM compiler, which takes in an .asm file, and can either output the binary machine code, or load it directly in memory and run it.
+This project started as an NES emulator, but I decided I was having more fun just building the CPU emulator, and stopped there.
+I spent more time on compiler and debugger, as I found that interesting.

 ## How to run

-The CPU visualizer is the most interactive way to look at the work so far.
+The CPU debugger and visualizer can visualize the CPU running, and let you step through the code.

-See all of the asm examples.
+See all of the [asm examples](src/bin/cpu-visualizer/asm).

 ```
 ls src/bin/cpu-visualizer/asm